FreeCAD/FreeCAD-documentation/wiki/Package_Metadata.md

 In addition to the other elements of , content items can optionally provide information in , , , and  tags (technically these can be provided to the root  tag as well, but they are generally unused there).

-**Backwards-compatibility note**: to support easier transition for packages that predate the metadata standard, if a package contains only a single content item, that item is not required to be located in a subfolder.
-If no subfolder with the appropriate name exists, the content is assumed to be located in the top-level folder.
+**Backwards-compatibility note**: to avoid having to restructure packages that pre-date this metadata standard, the optional [](#.3Csubdirectory.3E.md) tag is allowed to specify \"./\" as the subdirectory for a content item, in which case no subdirectory is required.
+This matches the pre-standard system where a single workbench was located at the top of the directory structure.

 ####

 REQUIRED for Workbenches

 The path to an icon file.
 If it is an icon for the top-level package this path is relative to the package.xml file itself.
-If the icon is an element of a  item, then the path is relative to the content\'s folder, which must be named the same as the  element for the content item.
+If the icon is an element of a  item, then the path is relative to the content\'s folder.
+The Addon Manager will display the top-level icon as the icon for the overall package.
+If no top-level icon is present, the first specified workbench icon will be used as the package icon.

+####

+Optional.

+Normally a content item is assumed to be located in a subdirectory with the same name as the item.
+In some cases, however, it is useful to explicitly specify the subdirectory.
+For example, many macros may be located within a single subdirectory, but each have their own entry in the package.xml file.
+It also provides backwards-compatibility support for packages that predate the package.xml file format specification, and do not follow the expected subdirectory structure.
+Often in these cases, a \"./\" is used to indicate that the item is not located in a subdirectory at all.

 ####